 This past December of 2019 set a new record of 2.5 million page views for the month on RockRecipes.com.
 I never dreamed that would happen.
 Actually, I had no expectation or plan whatsoever for the website.

 With a combined number of followers on social media now exceeding half a million, Rock Recipes sure has come a long way.
 In 2013, I let my full time job at Memorial University to pursue writing my blog full time and to work on my first cookbook Rock Recipes, The Best Food from my Newfoundland Kitchen.
 That book became the fastest selling title in the 40 year history of Newfoundland publisher, Breakwater Books, selling 10,000 copies in its first few months of release and continuing to have strong sales today.

-That book was followed with similar success by a Volume 2 of the first Rock Recipes Cookbook and most recently, this past Holiday season, with the Rock Recipes Christmas Cookbook.
+That book was followed with similar success by a Volume 2 of the first Rock Recipes Cookbook and then a Christmas Cookbook for the Holiday season, which has been at the top of the Christmas Cookbooks Bestsellers List on Amazon Canada since its release.
 Since then, I have also published a Cookies cookbook, which was another big success.

 It’s a humbling experience to see how well received my books have been by the many people who have purchased them.

 Over the past 13 years I’ve done things that I never even considered possibilities when I started this blog.
 I’ve helped create web series and evening TV news cooking segments for CBC Newfoundland & Labrador, appeared on live television in Halifax, given presentations at book shows & live cooking demos on stage at the Convention Centre in Toronto.